 Modern LASIK, or Laser-Assisted In-Situ Keratomileusis, is one of the most popular and precise vision procedures available today to correct nearsightedness, farsightedness and astigmatism.
 Its popularity is founded on the high rate of patient satisfaction, excellent visual results, quick recovery, and the existence of very few side effects or complications.
-Dr. Lahners, who is board certified and fellowship trained in LASIK, was the first LASIK surgeon on the West Coast of Florida to provide All Laser LASIK with the IntraLase® femtosecond laser and the ALLEGRETTO WAVE Eye-Q Excimer laser.
-This combination of laser technology allows him to perform blade-free LASIK with micron-level precision and accuracy.
+Dr. Lahners, who is board certified and fellowship trained in LASIK, was the first LASIK surgeon on the West Coast of Florida to provide All Laser LASIK with the IntraLase® femtosecond laser and the ALLEGRETTO WAVE Eye-Q Excimer laser, which is now the standard of care at Center For Sight.
+This combination of laser technology allows our LASIK surgeons to perform blade-free LASIK with micron-level precision and accuracy.

 The LASIK procedure involves two steps: First, making a flap and second, reshaping the cornea with the Excimer laser.
 At Center For Sight in Sarasota, we use the sophisticated IntraLase laser to make the flap and the ALLEGRETTO WAVE Eye-Q laser with wavefront technology to reshape the cornea.
 This combination makes every Sarasota LASIK procedure performed at Center For Sight an ALL-LASER, BLADE-FREE procedure.

 LASIK patients recover very quickly with vision returning rapidly and the majority of patients seeing well enough to drive the next day, without glasses or contact lenses.
 Most patients elect to have LASIK performed on both eyes at the same time.